|Title:||Joel E. Smilow, Class of 1954 Head Coach|

 Snyder-Fair is a 2005 graduate of Colby College, where he was a four-year letterwinner for the men's basketball team.

-Justin Simon '04, a four-year letterwinner for the Bulldogs, begins his season season on James Jones' staff in 2012-13.
+Justin Simon '04, a four-year letterwinner for the Bulldogs, begins his third season on James Jones' staff in 2013-14.

 During his playing career, Simon appeared in 82 games and scored 243 points.
 In his last two years, he served as the team's sixth man.
 As a senior, he appeared in all 27 games, averaging 4.1 points and 2.4 rebounds.
 As a junior he was the recipient of the Eggie Miles Award as the team's top free throw shooter and was named to the all-tournament team at the Phoenix Classic after scoring 13 points in the championship game victory over Central Connecticut.